 Homeopathy is used to treat both chronic illnesses, which are diseases of long duration; and acute illnesses, such as flus, sore throats, and ear infections.
 Remedies can also be given to help recovery following surgery, and also to speed up the healing of broken bones once a medical practitioner has set them.
 Chronic disease, which develops slowly over time, will often take time to heal.
 Acute cases tend to resolve much more quickly, unless there are underlying complications.

 The first appointment is an in-depth interview and often lasts between 1.5 to 2 hours.
 During the initial appointment, I will review your medical history, which you will need to submit in advance of the appointment, as well as the issue you are concerned with and additional information regarding your overall physical, mental and emotional health as homeopathy looks at each individual’s complete symptom picture.
-Once all of your health details are gathered, I prescribe a remedy that most closely matches your symptoms.

 Before you come in for your first appointment, it is best to note as much as possible about your illness and overall health, including when the symptoms started and what makes your symptoms better or worse.
 After you have begun taking the prescribed medication, you will need to monitor any changes to your physical, mental and emotional health.

 Included in the initial appointment are 2-3 quick phone call or e-mail follow-ups to determine the dosing frequency best suited to your body’s level of health and response to the medication.
 There may be a slight heightening of symptoms; however, this will be minimized as much as possible through the liquid-dose method which enables the strengthening or weakening of the dose depending on each individual’s needs.